daniel-beet/acme.sh.wiki-clone/Issue-a-cert-from-existing-CSR.md

 The first parameter is the csr file,  all the other parameters are same as `--issue` command.

-For exmaple,  you can specify the sepearate  webroot folders for each domain in the csr.
+For exmaple,  you can specify the different webroot folders for each domain in the csr.

 ```
 acme.sh  --signcsr  --csr  /path/to/mycsr/csr  -w /wwwroot/aa.com  -w /wwwroot/www.aa.com  -w /wwwroot/bb.com